mosesrubaraj/Automated-Orange-Sorting-System/README.md

-# Automated-Orange-Sorting-System
+# Smart Light Control System
-This project features an automated sorting mechanism for grading oranges.
-Using SolidWorks for design and simulation, the system employs a conveyor belt, IR sensors for detection, and a pneumatic actuator for sorting.
-Controlled by an Arduino UNO, it provides an efficient solution for hands-free fruit sorting.
+This project aims to detect human presence using a PIR sensor and measure sunlight illuminance with an LDR (Light Dependent Resistor).
+Based on the readings from these sensors, an LED light is controlled by an Arduino Uno, optimizing indoor lighting based on occupancy and ambient light levels.